 - Allow U.S. inspections of their security standards, protocols and apparatus to ensure compliance with the highest security practices.

-- Promptly enter data on all lost and stolen passports into INTERPOL’s Stolen and Lost Travel Documents (SLTD) database.
+- Enter data on all lost and stolen passports into INTERPOL’s Stolen and Lost Travel Documents (SLTD) database.
 No such requirements exist for countries that do not participate in the VWP.

 - Comply with information-sharing agreements with the United States on travelers who may pose a terrorist or criminal threat and on lost and stolen passport reporting.